English | Français

-Activating the body’s stress response causes you to become tense and more resilient in order to fight or flee a danger.
-It also creates a cascade of chemical changes in the body, which in turn, lead to muscle tension, spasms, muscle contractions, various tics, facial twitches, hemifacial spasms, muscle spasm, and consequent back, shoulder and neck pain.
-Stress and musculoskeletal pain creates a vicious circle.
+Activating the body’s stress response causes you to become tense and more resilient to fight or flee danger.
+Stress and musculoskeletal pain create a vicious circle.
 The greater the intensity of the stress response, the tighter the muscles are likely to become.
+It also creates a cascade of chemical changes in the body, which in turn, lead to muscle tension, spasms, muscle contractions, various tics, facial twitches, hemifacial spasms, muscle spasm, and consequent back, shoulder, and neck pain.

-Any muscle, or group of muscles can suffer the consequences of stress, particularly those in the neck, shoulders, upper, mid and lower back.
+Any muscle or group of muscles can suffer the consequences of stress, particularly those in the neck, shoulders, upper, mid, and lower back.
 The muscles become strained, particularly at the tendons where they join the bone at the back of the skull resulting in painful and aching shoulders and a sore neck.
-If the stress is persistent, the muscles can become so tight that chronic pain, stiffness and soreness are likely to ensue.
-Furthermore if they remain in this state of tension for some time, muscles are more susceptible to spasm and further strain, which will exacerbate any existing weaknesses.
+If the stress is persistent, the muscles can become so tight that chronic pain, stiffness, and soreness are likely to ensue.
+Furthermore, if they remain in this state of tension for some time, muscles are more susceptible to spasms and further strain, which will exacerbate any existing weaknesses.